DeterminateSystems/riff/README.md

 Both `build-inputs` and `runtime-inputs` can be any packages available in [Nixpkgs].

-Here's an example `Cargo.toml` with explicitly supplied riff configuration:
+Here's an example `Cargo.toml` with explicitly supplied Riff configuration:

 ```toml
 [package]